 DISSATISFACTION IN THE POPULACE

-It’s not surprising that with an ongoing migrancy crisis dominating the minds of people all over the continent and the extreme austerity measures imposed upon Greece and Portugal by the EU, that there would be a growing wave of dissatisfaction amongst the population of the EU.
-Inspired by the bold action the UK took to reclaim its independence, parties and people in a multitude of nations from all across the political spectrum have spoken up and demanded their own referendums on EU membership.
+It’s not surprising that with an ongoing migrant crisis dominating the minds of people all over the continent and the extreme austerity measures imposed upon Greece and Portugal by the EU, that there would be a growing wave of dissatisfaction amongst the population of the EU.
+As of September 2017, inspired by the bold action the UK took to reclaim its independence, parties and people in Austria, France, Norway, Germany and the United States have spoken up and demanded change.

 REFERENDUMS RULE THE DAY

 Recent surveys have shown that 40% of Austrians, 42% of Danes, 53% of French, 58% of Italians, 54% of Dutch, and 38% of Hungarians desired a referendum on their nations EU membership.
 Polling also showed that around half of Danes, Dutch and Italians would vote to leave the EU if they were presented with a referendum today.
 Now that we’ve succeeded in our own referendum, and created a perfect example of how people who are dissatisfied with the EU can make their voices heard, it’s certain that there will be a greater call for direct democracy on the continent.